 1) Go after Dentists: This myth started, I believe 30 years ago.
 Back then dentists were a great source for investment.
 Not anymore.
 I’ve had people say to me, “I’ve heard the easiest way to get money for your film is to just go to a convention for dentists and pitch them.”
 Ughh.
 Trust me, at this convention, the dentists are going to be interested in new procedures and new products to make them more money.
 They are not going to be interested in your indie film.

 2) Write a Long Business Plan: I’ve seen it where a filmmaker pays a lawyer thousands, sometimes tens of thousands, to design a business plan.
-Or the filmmaker has read one of the “guru’s” books on business plans.
+Or the filmmaker has taken film funding courses and read one of the “guru’s” books on business plans.
 People have made entire careers out of writing books on business plans.
 Does that mean they’ve raised money for films.
 No, it does not.
 One of these popular books was written by someone who went to Harvard Business school.
 Does that mean he knows anything about the movie business?
 No. He’s never produced a film before in his life.

 No investor wants to read your 60 page business plan.
 Every investor I know values their time and they don’t want to have their time taken away.
 Going in with a long business plan is the equivalent of saying, “Can I show you my 2 hours of photos from my family vacation?”
 Who wants to see that?
 Your prospective investor will tune out, and you’ll lose them.